wgsl-tooling-wg/wesl-spec/WeslToml.md

 - npm: enabled by default.

-It is not supported for other package managers.
+It is not supported for other package managers and defaults to `false` for those.

 ## Q&A